yoelmatveyev/nutes/README.md

 The cells x and y contain pointers to two other cells, v1 and v2, which contain the actual operands.
 The pointers are relative to the current cell.

-If j=0 (an obviously pathological case, which conflates the operands and jump addresses), the machine interrupts and passes the value of v1+v2 (truncated to the width) as an opcode for the IO engine (see below).
+If j0=0, the machine interrupts and passes the value of v1+v2 (truncated to the width) as an opcode for the IO engine (see below).
+This interrupt condition includes the pathological case of j=0, which conflates the operands and jump addresses, and the potentially pathological case of j pointing to a zero-filled area of memory.

 The choice between the jumps depends on the sum of signs of v1 and v2.
 The head jumps to j- number of cells, if the result is negative, to j+ number of cells, if the result is positive, or to j0 cells, if the result is zero.